Super Bowl XXV: Super Bowl pregame news

+The Bills and the Giants entered the game using contrasting styles.
+While the Bills led the league in total points scored (428), the Giants led the league in fewest points allowed (211).
+The teams had also met earlier in the season on December 15: the Bills defeated the Giants at Giants Stadium, 17–13, in a game which was close, but would prove to be not as close as Super Bowl XXV.

-The Bills were heavily favored to win Super Bowl XXV.
+The Bills were thus heavily favored to win Super Bowl XXV.
 Most experts expected that the Giants' defense would not be able to contain the Bills' turbo-charged no-huddle offense, which had scored 95 points in 2 playoff games.
 Many also questioned how effective the Giants' offense would be after failing to score a single touchdown in the NFC Championship Game.
-Also, in Week 15 of the regular season, the two teams met at Giants Stadium, where the Bills defeated the Giants 17–13.

 As the designated home team in the annual rotation between AFC and NFC teams, the Giants wore their home blue uniforms and white pants.
 The Bills donned their road all-white uniforms, which marked the only time they wore white in their four consecutive Super Bowl appearances.
 Both teams wore a patch with the game logo on the left shoulder of their jersey to commemorate the silver anniversary of the Super Bowl.
 This would not become a Super Bowl standard until Super Bowl XXXII.

 With the Gulf War having begun 10 days prior to this Super Bowl's scheduled date of January 27; rumors had begun circulating of a possible delay or cancellation of the conference championship games and the Super Bowl.
 However, the NFL quickly denied those rumors by stating the games would go on as scheduled.